George Martin: EMI and Parlophone

 Martin courted controversy in summer 1960, when he produced a cover of the teen novelty song "Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini" and released it mere days after the release of the record in the UK, opening him to public accusations of piracy.
-Nonetheless, his first British no. 1 came a year later, in May 1961, with the Temperance Seven's "You're Driving Me Crazy".
-He later earned praise from EMI chairman Sir Joseph Lockwood for his top-10 1962 hit with Bernard Cribbins, "The Hole in the Ground".
+Nonetheless, his first British number-one came a year later, in May 1961, with the Temperance Seven song "You're Driving Me Crazy".
+He then earned praise from EMI chairman Sir Joseph Lockwood for his top-ten 1962 hit with Bernard Cribbins, "The Hole in the Ground".
 Though Martin wanted to add rock and roll to Parlophone's repertoire, he struggled to find a "fireproof" hit-making pop artist or group.

-When Martin visited Liverpool in December 1962, the Beatles' manager Brian Epstein, whom he had cultivated a working relationship with, showed him successful local acts like Gerry and the Pacemakers and the Fourmost.
-Martin urged Epstein to audition them for EMI.
+Martin cultivated a working relationship with Brian Epstein.
+They discussed the Beatles on 13 February 1962.
+As a result Martin auditioned them on 6 June 1962.
+He gave them a record contract backdated to include the music recorded in the audition.
+Love Me Do was later re-recorded and became the group's first hit in October 1962.
+In December 1962 in Liverpool Epstein showed Martin other successful local acts like Gerry and the Pacemakers and the Fourmost.
+Martin urged Epstein also to audition them for EMI.
 Gerry and the Pacemakers scored their first no. 1 with their version of "How Do You Do It?", which Martin produced, in April 1963.
 Martin also produced the Epstein-managed Billy J. Kramer and the Dakotas, the Fourmost, and Cilla Black.
 Between the Beatles, Gerry and the Pacemakers, and Billy J. Kramer and the Dakotas, Martin-produced and Epstein-managed acts were responsible for 37 weeks of no. 1 singles in 1963, transforming Parlophone into the leading EMI label.
-His work with such Liverpudilian artists contributed to the development of beat music.
+His work with such Liverpudlian artists contributed to the development of beat music.

 Rivalries and tensions at EMI

 By the time he signed a three-year contract renewal in 1959, Martin sought, but failed, to obtain a royalty on Parlophone's record sales, a practice becoming common in the US: "I reckoned that if I was going to devote my life to building up something which wasn't mine, I deserved some form of commission", he reflected.
-The issue continued to linger in his mind, and Martin claimed he "nearly didn't sign" his spring 1962 contract renewal over this matter—even threatening EMI managing director L. G. ("Len") Wood that he would walk away from his job.
+The issue continued to linger in his mind, and Martin said he "nearly didn't sign" his spring 1962 contract renewal over this matter—even threatening EMI managing director L. G. ("Len") Wood that he would walk away from his job.
 (Note: At the same time as the contract dispute, Martin even took a work trip to Blackpool with his secretary, Judy Lockhart Smith.
 This trip led Wood to discover that Martin had been having an affair with Smith, which further irritated Wood.)
 With their relationship strained, Wood exacted a measure of revenge by having Martin sign the Beatles to a record contract to appease interest from EMI's publishing arm, Ardmore & Beechwood.